29 Jul What’s the best lingerie for my boudoir photoshoot?

 There’s not much sexier than a good pair of thigh-highs, but unfortunately most thigh-high stockings are pinchy stay-ups that dig in and both look and feel terrible.
 But wait, there’s a solution!
 Old-fashioned stockings that need a garter belt are wicked sexy and photograph beautifully.
 Check out alternate fashion retailer Nightshade Corsets in Edmonton for a full range of size options- there’s a location across the street from the studio.

 A boudoir staple, they are fun and easy to find.
 Just make sure they drape well and fit nicely around your breasts.
 Some babydolls have a poofiness that can make your middle look big, so be very choosy.

 Always in fashion but so hard to find an excuse to wear, corsets are a great addition to your boudoir bag.
-Just don’t expect to do a lot of bending!
-Overbust corsets can do great things for your boobs, whereas underbust corsets allow more movement and variety in posing.
+Just don’t expect to do a lot of bending! 😉 Overbust corsets can do great things for your boobs, but underbust corsets allow more movement and variety in posing.
 I have a bit of a corset problem, so the studio wardrobe has corsets to fit everyone if you don’t have your own and like the look.

 The higher, the better!
 I can’t personally walk the things, but luckily when you wear them for your boudoir photoshoot you don’t have to walk.
 They’re just there to make your bum look fantastic!
 Don’t worry about shoes to match every outfit, though, since we do most things barefoot.

 High-waisted panties and longline bras have made a dramatic comeback and boudoir photographers everywhere are thrilled.
 Sexy and chic, these styles flatter curves and give a lovely vintage look to photographs.